fluxcd/flagger/docs/gitbook/tutorials/gatewayapi-ab-testing.md

 * ConfigMaps mounted as volumes or mapped to environment variables
 * Secrets mounted as volumes or mapped to environment variables

-You can monitor how Flagger progressively changes the weights of the HTTPRoute object that is attahed to the Gateway with:
+You can monitor how Flagger changes the weights of the HTTPRoute object that is attahed to the Gateway with:

 ```bash
 watch kubectl get httproute -n test podinfo -o=jsonpath='{.spec.rules}'